natcap/invest.users-guide/source/habitat_risk_assessment.rst

 Change in structure High loss in structure (for biotic habitats, 50-100% loss in density, for abiotic habitats, total structural damage) Medium loss in structure (for biotic habitats, 20-50% loss in density, for abiotic habitats, partial structural damage) Low loss in structure (for biotic habitats, 0-20% loss in density, for abiotic habitats, little to no structural damage) N/A
 =================== ==================================================================================================================== ======================================================================================================================= ======================================================================================================================== ========

-c. **Frequency of natural disturbance rating.** If a habitat is naturally frequently perturbed in a way similar to the anthropogenic stressor, it may be more resistant to additional anthropogenic stress.
+3. **Frequency of natural disturbance rating.** If a habitat is naturally frequently perturbed in a way similar to the anthropogenic stressor, it may be more resistant to additional anthropogenic stress.
 For example, habitats in areas that experience periodical delivery of nutrient subsidies (i.e. from upwelling or allocthonous inputs such as delivery of intertidal plant material to subtidal communities) are adapted to variable nutrient conditions and may be more resistant to nutrient loading from netpen salmon aquaculture.
 This criterion is scored separately for each habitat-stressor combination, such that being adapted to variable nutrient conditions increases resistance to nutrient loading from salmon aquaculture but not destructive fishing.
 However, high storm frequency may increase resistance to destructive fishing, because both stressors impact habitats in similar ways.

 We use the following categories to classify HIGH, MEDIUM and LOW natural disturbance frequencies: